RaineyAbe/glasee/README.md

 - 700 km<sup>2</sup> <= AOI < 1100 km<sup>2</sup>: split by week
 - AOI >= 1100 km<sup>2</sup>: split by day

-For glaciers with areas > 3000 km<sup>2</sup>, splitting the date range by day is often not enough to avoid computation time out.
-Therefore, the images are automatically upscaled to 200 m resolution, which we found empirically to work for these largest glaciers.
+For glaciers with areas > 3000 km<sup>2</sup>, splitting the date range by day is usually not enough to avoid computation time out.
+Therefore, the images are automatically upscaled to 200 m resolution, which we found empirically to work for glaciers larger than this threshold.

 Especially for the largest glaciers, many exports may be empty, depending on image availability.
-To compile all results and remove empty CSVs from your Google Drive folder, see the `post_processing.ipynb` notebook in this repo.
+To compile all results and remove empty CSVs from your Google Drive folder, see the `compile_CSVs.ipynb` notebook in this repo.

 ## Citation